Background Image for Header:

-OPT may be used in "chunks" during an annual vacation or a semester before completion of studies, but after completion of studies it may only be used as a single block of time (minus the difference of any previously-used OPT periods).
-It is highly recommended that student use the CPT option prior to program completion and save all 12 months for post completion OPT.
+After completion of studies it may only be used as a single block of time.
+It is highly recommended that student use the CPT option prior to program completion and save all 12 months for post-completion OPT.

 May I save any of my unused post-completion OPT eligibility and use it at a later time?

 No. Once you apply for post-completion OPT, the OPT work eligibility for that degree ends.
 There is no recapture of unused OPT time.